 The study is organised and sponsored by the University of Oxford.
-The study is funded through financial support to Oxford University from the UK Department of Health.
+The study is funded through financial support to Oxford University from the UK Department of Health and the Coalition for Epidemic Preparedness (CEPI).
 Neither your GP nor the researchers are paid for recruiting you into this study.